Skip to main content

 • Shopify collection: Add a collection of products you’ve created in your Shopify store

-• Shopify favorite: Add your best selling Shopify products
+• Shopify favorites: Add your best-selling Shopify products

 Format

-The Compact format is a two-column layout with the product image on the left and the title, price, description and buy button on the right.
+The Compact format is the default format, and it's a two-column layout with the product image to the left and the title, price, description, and buy button to the right.

-Here’s what the Compact format looks like for a single product:
+The Compact format looks like this for a single product:

-Here’s what the Compact format looks like for a collection or favorites:
+And it looks like this for a collection or favorites:

 The Stacked format is a one-column layout with the product image on the top, followed by the title, price, description, and buy button.

-Here’s what the Stacked format looks like for a single product:
+It looks like this for a single product:

-Here’s what the Stacked format looks like for a collection or favorites:
+The Stacked format looks like this for a collection or favorites:

 Set up automations based on subscriber purchase behavior

-Go to Visual Automations under the Automate tab in the navigation.
-Click the + New automation on the button on the right:
+To set up a Visual Automation, go to Visual Automations under the Automate tab in the navigation.
+Click the + New automation button on the right:

-Select product purchased, and you'll see drop dow options to choose the product type:
+You'll see drop-down options to choose the product type:

-Once you choose "a product" or "a product from a collection", you'll be able to multi-select the products you want to trigger the automation for.
+Once you choose "A product" or "A product from a collection," you'll be able to multi-select the products you want to trigger the Visual Automation for.

-If you want to trigger the automation for any purchase, then select "Any product".
+If you want to trigger the automation for any purchase, select "Any product."

-From here, you can add your customers to Sequences, Tags, and more to create the perfect post-purchase experience.
+From here, you can set up your Visual Automation to add customers to Sequences, Tags, and more, to create your perfect post-purchase experience.

 Rules

-• Tagging your Shopify customers as “All customers”
+• Tag your Shopify customers as “All customers” for sending them Broadcasts

 Did this answer your question?